CDCgov/ReportVision/.github/README.md

 ## Complete e2e build and deploy for ReportVision

-If you would like to build and deploy all of ReportVisions services at once `deploy-dev.yml` will do the trick specifically for dev and demo environments within Azure only.
+If you would like to build and deploy all of ReportVision's services at once, `deploy-dev.yml` will do the trick specifically for dev and demo environments within Azure only.

 When you deploy a `demo` environment specifically, note that the `.github/actions/deploy-frontend/` Github Action will be skipped because Terraform will name the Azure Storage Account very uniquely.
-We decided to do this for demo environments because we are currently not using any type of DNS/custom domain names and wanted to make sure the user's could never return back to the specific url.
+We decided to do this for demo environments to ensure user's could never return back to the specific url.
+We are currently not using any custom domain names.
 Once the `deploy-dev.yml` completes for a demo, just make sure to use the `build-deploy-frontend.yml` with the newly created Storage Account name from Azure.

 Required Inputs: